guang384/chatGPDing/README.md

 generate a `requirements.txt` file with `pip freeze` command, add it to your git repository, and let others install dependencies with `pip install -r requirements.txt` command.

+A very simple implementation to integrate OpenAI and DingTalk platforms.